MeghP89/PantryPal/README.md

-# 🍳 PrepPal — Your AI-Powered Smart Kitchen Assistant
+# 🍳 PantryPal — Your AI-Powered Smart Kitchen Assistant

-**PrepPal** is a mobile app that helps you manage your pantry, plan meals, and generate recipes based on your current ingredients — all in one streamlined experience.
+**PantryPal** is a mobile app that helps you manage your pantry, plan meals, and generate recipes based on your current ingredients — all in one streamlined experience.
 Designed to reduce food waste and make cooking smarter, easier, and more enjoyable.

 ## 📦 Features